Kautenja/PotatoChips/README.md

     at 15 different frequencies as a distortion source
 -   **Amplitude modulation:** 4-bit amplifier with linear amplitude modulation

-See the [Manual][POKEY] for more information about the features of this module.
+See the [Manual][Potillator] for more information about the features of this module.

 <!-- ------------------------------------------------------------ -->
 <!-- MARK: SCC -->